The Bible is a vast library of divine wisdom. But we will teach you how to read the Bible for all its worth here.

 We see how they made mistakes and learn from how they decided their path in life.
 Think about David’s kingship or Paul’s transformation.
 Learning how to read the Bible is a worthy endeavor because you see what God wants you to do.

 Inspires and consoles us in good times and bad

 When you are troubled, seek the wisdom of the Bible.
-You not only feel comforted at the stories of people who experience the same hardships and worries (Genesis 50:21).
-But also, you get God’s words of inspiration, timeless exhortations, and invitation to trust His Will (Philippians 4:6-7).
+You not only feel comforted by the stories of people who experience the same hardships and worries (Genesis 50:21).
+But also, get God’s words of inspiration, timeless exhortations, and an invitation to trust His Will (Philippians 4:6-7).

 Give you peace of mind

 Trials and worries are storms in your life.
 You cannot control everything in your life.
 Do you face any crises or challenges?
 What are you afraid of?